How old was the youngest known soldier to fight in WW1?

 “On his arrival in this country he will be discharged from the Army forwith.”

-Private Lewis appeared in newspapers at the time, but only now has his story been authenticated.
-After examining family papers donated last month by the soldier’s only son, the Imperial War Museum (IWM) has declared Private Lewis the youngest First World War soldier.
+Private Lewis appeared in newspapers at the time, but his story was authenticated in 2013.
+After examining family papers donated by the soldier’s only son, the Imperial War Museum (IWM) declared Private Lewis the youngest First World War soldier.

 The papers also show Private Lewis, of the Machine Gun Corps, was awarded the Victory Medal and the British War Medal.